APPLY TODAY and receive a £50 discount.

 Up to 70% of people die without making a will, which can throw up many legal (and expensive) issues should there be a discrepancy over where your estate should be left.

 Many people believe that everything will go to their family when they die, but the law will ultimately decide if there is no will in place.
 The family could be left with nothing or with expensive legal costs in contesting how the estate is distributed.

-Without a will, there is simply no guarantee – unmarried couples and other dependents may not inherit where there is no will if their partner suddenly dies, even if they live together.
+Without a will written by a trusted source or a solicitor, there is simply no guarantee – unmarried couples and other dependents may not inherit where there is no will if their partner suddenly dies, even if they live together.

 Even if you believe that you don’t have anything to leave, everyone owns something, whether it is jewellery, furniture, money in the bank, a house (with or without a mortgage), a car or even a business.

 You should also consider any online accounts and anything digital – what happens to these when you die?
 A will can deal with all of this and make sure that the right people have access to, and receive your assets.